jprante/elasticsearch-jdbc/README.md

 The JDBC importer consists of three conceptual interfaces than can be implemented separately.

-When you use the ``strategy`` parameter, the JDBC importer tries to load additional classes before falling back to the ``standard`` strategy.

-You can implement your own strategy by adding your implementation jars to the lib folder and declaring the implementing classes in the ``META-INF/services`` directory.

-So, it is easy to reuse or replace existing code, or adapt your own JDBC retrieval strategy to the unmodified JDBC importer jar.

 ### Source

 The `Source` models the data producing side.
 Beside defining the JDBC connect parameters,